Performance Appraisal System in HRM

 The Performance Appraisal system in HRM creates a healthy competition between colleagues.
 It also helps employees compare and improve upon their skills if needed.
 Appraisals are usually held annually in most companies.

-- A system that may have the following features may become a sound system of evaluation:
+A employee performance appraisal system that may have the following features may become a sound system of evaluation:

 - It should be simple and understandable by the employees.
 Any complications need to be avoidable.